Farnas2019/codemati_core/README.md

 # Deployment

-This app is deployed on render https://codematic.onrender.com
+This app is deployed on railway because of the redis server https://codematicore-production-8a2d.up.railway.app/

 # Documentation